· ai and git · 12 min read

 git stash pop stash@{1} # apply and remove a specific stash

-git stash apply stash@{0} # apply but keep it around
+git stash apply stash@{0} # apply and keep it around

 git stash drop stash@{2} # remove without applying